lumina37/TLCT/README.md

 Frame Range (detailed usage):
   -b, --begin          The index of the start frame, left contains, starts from zero [nargs=0..1] [default: 0] -e, --end            The index of the end frame, right NOT contains [nargs=0..1] [default: 1]

-Camera Specification (detailed usage):
-  --multiFocus         Is MFPC
-  --isKepler           Is the main image real

 Conversion (detailed usage):
   --views              Viewpoint number [nargs=0..1] [default: 1]